roblevay/T1987/Lab 01 Architecture.md

 SQL Server detected 1 sockets with 1 cores per socket and 2 logical processors per socket, 2 total logical processors; using 2 logical processors based on SQL Server licensing.
 This is an informational message; no user action is required.

+In the query window, run  -- SQL Server NUMA Node information  (Query 12).
+With alla likelihood there will be only one node (one row).
+You will see the number of logical processors, cpu_count